Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Introduction

 In this paper, we derive and quantitatively compare the above-mentioned performance tradeoffs for both simple and optimal dynamic server allocation policies, leading to insights about the performance gap between simple and optimal policies.
 To capture the above cloud-relevant tradeoffs, typically ignored in the queuing and performance evaluation literature, all policies are compared under our novel system model that incorporates the key tradeoffs between response times (allocated over all requests) and server allocation costs (Sec.~\ref{sec:metrics}).

 For our analysis, we first describe a variety of dynamic server allocation policies and develop corresponding analytic models (Sec.~\ref{sec:policiesandmodels}).
-Our policy selection includes both simple natural-to-implement policies that use a limited number of servers and somewhat less practical policies that do not put a cap on the number of servers.
-We find simple response time and cost expressions for a policy for dynamic allocation/deallocation of a single server, and simple product forms for the state probabilities of two dynamic allocation policies for systems with no cap on the number of allocated server instances.
+Our policy selection includes \revTwo{both simple natural-to-implement policies that use a limited number of servers and somewhat less practical policies that do not put a cap on the number of servers.}{simple natural-to-implement policies that use single, dual, or arbitrary numbers of servers.} We find simple response time and cost expressions for a policy for dynamic allocation/deallocation of a single server, and simple product forms for the state probabilities of two dynamic allocation policies for systems with no cap on the number of allocated server instances.
 More complex solutions are obtained for analytic models of dual server policies.

-Second, we employ semi-Markov decision models (Sec.~\ref{sec:optimal}) to quantify the performance gaps between the simple dynamic server allocation policies, the less practical policies without a cap on the number of servers, and the optimal allocation policies (Sec.~\ref{sec:performancecopmarisons}).
+Second, we employ semi-Markov decision models (Sec.~\ref{sec:optimal}) to quantify the performance gaps between the simple dynamic server allocation policies \revTwo{, the less practical policies without a cap on the number of servers, }{that we consider} and the optimal allocation policies (Sec.~\ref{sec:performancecopmarisons}).
 We find that simple policies can often yield close to optimal performance, even in scenarios with potentially many servers and highly-complex optimal policies.
 Performance gaps widen, however, as the cost of server allocation increases.